RonaldGalea/my-eks-issue/issue_preparation/readme.md

 # Short summary of context and issue

-I am using EFS to mount shared storage (ReadWriteMany [access-mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)) into EKS pods.
-The issue I'm having is that write updates propagate with big delays across pods: one pod may successfully write a file to the shared directory, but other pods see it some 10-60 seconds later (this delay varies across experiments seemingly at random)
+I am using EFS to mount a PV (ReadWriteMany [access-mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)) via a PVC into EKS pods.
+The issue I'm having is that write updates propagate with big delays across pods: one pod may successfully write a file to the shared directory, but other pods see it some 10-60 seconds later (this delay varies across experiments seemingly at random).

 ## Experiment & Concrete results